luapower/thread/thread.md

 bounded queue (i.e. when a maxlength is passed) is full, attempts to push to it blocks until elements are consumed.
 The order in which multiple blocked threads wake up is arbitrary.

+> The queue can be locked and operated upon manually too.
+Use `q.mutex` to lock/unlock it, `q.state` to access the elements (they occupy the Lua stack starting at index 1), and `q.cond_not_empty`, `q.cond_not_full` to wait/broadcast on the not-empty and not-full events.

 ## Events